pallet/pallet-aws/README.md

 [com.palletops/pallet-aws "0.2.2"]
 ```

+Warning: versions 0.2.2 and prior contain a nasty bug that will remove
+all the nodes in your account if you converge any group down to 0 nodes.

 The underlying AWS SDK uses `commons-logging` for logging.
 This means
 you will need to add a dependency that provides the commons logging
 interface.
 Use `[commons-logging "1.1.3"]` if you want to use commons